tomeshnet/p2p-internet-workshop/module-5/README.md

   - How does this relate to the MB from apps?
   - Why was the speed different between tests?

 d.
-Show BWM-NG (Bandwith monitor next generation) on a mesh node and describe what it is:
+Show `bwm-ng` (Bandwidth Monitor - Next Generation) on a mesh node and describe what it is:
   - Information provided
   - How to toggle between items